hadjichristslave/SMC/README.md

 For 11K points in the cloud and a configuration of 20 samples and 3 particles it takes ~3s to output landmark ID's @ a Intel(R) Core(TM) i5-3210M CPU @ 2.50GHz
 As is expected the weight calculations are quite expensive but they can be optimized even further.

+The random forest is also fast.
+The classification when no new landmarks are given takes less than .01 sec.
+If new landmarks are added extra time is needed for the DB operations.
+It usually takes less than 1sec to complete its operations.

 #Attention